 - Kula Lodge – Great lunch spot – known for wood fire pizza.
 Great views and tasty food.
 Worth a stop.

 - www.kulalodge.com – 15200 Haleakala Hwy, HI 96790, (808) 878-1535

-Scuba Diving – I always go with Lahaina Divers (dove with them past 10 years and will again next time).
+Scuba Diving – I always go with Lahaina Divers (dove with them past 12 years and will again next time).
 Super safe, and knowledgeable and go to dive spots that aren’t overly crowded.
-A friend that only snorkels went with me and she loved it too as we were together for the trip and then she went with a few snorkelers in the water while I went down with divers.
-Only company that goes to Hammerhead shark dive site (Tues and Fri).
+A friend that only snorkels went with me one year, and she loved it too.
+We were together for the boat trip and then she went with a few snorkelers in the water while I went down with divers.
+Only company that goes to Hammerhead shark dive site (Tues and Fri) and my favorite 3 tank drift dive on the furthest part of Lanai.
 They have a nice variety of advanced dive sites.

 www.lahainadivers.com – (808) 667-7496

 In February 2017, I had such an amazing humpback encounter in Maui on the way back from Scuba diving.
 I was fortunate to capture these three short videos – links below:

 Snorkeling Trips – I asked my dive shop Lahaina Divers.
 Two people that work there recommended, Teralani as a great company for small snorkel trips or whale watching.
 They leave out of Kannapali as well.
 Here is the website: www.teralani.net.
 Look for a smaller boat for a better experience.
 The big boats just drop everyone off at once and it’s a cluster mess.